DMParker1/Salween-historical-geography/registers/hypotheses.md

 Modern routes and field tracks can help interpret the terrain but should not be treated as evidence of historical continuity unless independent historical evidence supports that connection.

+Historical accessibility can also differ radically from modern accessibility.
+Some routes documented in nineteenth- and early twentieth-century sources would now appear highly improbable because contemporary conflict, international borders, restricted areas, landmines, checkpoints, and altered transport infrastructure have reorganized the regional movement network.
+Hpapun and other parts of Kayin State provide an especially striking example: places geographically close to Mae Sariang can today be extraordinarily difficult or dangerous to reach, even though historical sources describe regular movement through precisely this trans-Salween geography.
+Modern intuitions about plausible routes should therefore not be projected backward onto earlier periods.

 **Related entries:** P-001–P-002, P-007–P-016, P-021–P-023, P-041–P-045; R-002, R-029–R-034; M-012–M-013, M-016–M-017; S-017–S-018, S-032